Skip to main content

 • Track their progress and meet their goals

 Similar to nurses and doctors, nutritionists, dietitians and other nutrition professionals often need a license to practice.
-Licensing practices ensure consistency and integrity in the industry.
+Licensing practices ensure consistency and integrity in the sector.
 They also help the general public approach nutrition specialists with a degree of confidence in their abilities.

 For many people, nutrition services are crucial to living a healthy lifestyle.
 However, nutrition also has many clinical and supportive applications in the health care industry.